MrGummyl3ear/forage-lyft-repo/README.md

 4.Implement New Classes: I implemented the new classes to handle the logic for determining whether cars should be serviced when they are returned.
 This involved creating classes and methods that represent the desired functionality.

 5.Write Unit Tests: Testing is a crucial part of this project.
-I wrote unit tests to ensure the refactor was successful and that the code behaves as expected.
+I wrote unit tests for Battery and Engine classes to ensure the refactor was successful and that the code behaves as expected.
 This helps ensure the reliability of the service component.

 ## Contributing